kayg04/kayg.org/content/Permanent Notes/VLANs in Proxmox.md

     ```bash
     iptables -A FORWARD -i vmbr5 -o vmbr5.+ -j ACCEPT
     Iptables -A FORWARD -i vmbr5.+ -o vmbr5 -j ACCEPT
     ```
-- Allow communication on the VLANs (not required with traditional VLANs - when VLANs are not on the bridge)
-    ```bash
-    iptables -A FORWRAD -i vmbr5.100 -o vmbr5.100 -j ACCEPT
-    ```
 - Drop everything else
     ```bash